abb997/dijkstra-with-sql/README.md

 Claudius Weinberger excluded PostgreSQL from shortest path test.
 Reason for this is that originally SQL had no recursion and traversing graphs to unknown depth was impossible.
 Now many SQL servers support recursive SQL, but it is still very ineffective at least in PostgreSQL.
-Example of recursive query is in dijkstra-recursive.sql contains an example of recursive query.
+File dijkstra-recursive.sql contains an example of recursive query.

 This is an attempt to test ability of relational databases to solve graph traversing problems in PL/pgSQL.
 Procedures could be easily adapted to any SQL server with recursive SQL support.